 At the time of their meeting, Hitchcock had released his violent serial killer thriller, Frenzy, and that influenced his conversation with Warhol as they discussed death, murder, corpse-disposal and psychosis.

-Even more shocking, “The Age of the Revolver,” as Hitch presciently described the modern day America of 45 years ago, seems to be even more horrifyingly topical in Trump’s 21st Century America than ever before.
+Even more shocking, “The Age of the Revolver,” as Hitch presciently described the modern day America of four and a half decades ago, seems to be even more horrifyingly topical in Trump’s 21st Century America than ever before.

 Andy Warhol: Since you know all these cases, did you ever figure out why people really murder?
 It’s always bothered me.
 Why.